 It has been a while since I made a request with the Foundation, can I still submit a request?

 Absolutely!
 The login that you have used in the past is still active.
 You are welcome to submit a request by the published deadlines above.
-If you cannot remember your login credentials, please contact the grant coordinator for assistance at [email protected].
+If you cannot remember your login credentials, please contact our Grant Coordinator for assistance at [email protected].

 My department would like to request a one-time grant.
 Is that possible?